-Metropolitan Nashville Public Schools announced in the summer of 2012 that they would begin using a new 5-Point Weighted Grading Scale for high schools beginning in the 2012-2013 school year.
+Metropolitan Nashville Public Schools announced that they're using a new 5-Point Weighted Grading Scale for high schools.

 Metropolitan Nashville Public Schools stated the reasoning behind the change to a Five-point scale would be to better promote academic rigor, and reward students who choose it.

 “Tougher high school courses better prepare students for college so Metropolitan Nashville Public Schools is changing its high school GPA calculations to encourage and reward students who choose academic rigor.